paulazoo/poshmark-helper/README.md

 # posh-for-lil
-helps with poshmark account sharing to increase clothes exposure.
+This helps with poshmark account sharing to increase clothes exposure.

+The more your clothes are shared, the more likely they will be sold.

 # functions:
 newdriver(): start new browser window